Beginner Technical Diving | Intro to Tech courses | Discovering Tec

 There are different configurations (equipment setups) You can Sidemount dive, where you wear the scuba cylinders on your side from 1-5 tanks, or you can dive on a twinset, meaning 2 tanks together with a manifold on your back.

-You could do an Intro to tech with TDI or the Discover Tec with PADI with us or any other technical diving centre.
+You could do an Intro to tech with TDI with us or any other technical diving centre.
 This is good for people who are already on their diving holiday or are not sure what they think about twinsets or sidemount gear.
 The intro to tech is not mandatory to go into the first level of Tech Diving but you do require to be either a intro to tec or sidemount diver when doing the cave diving courses.

 What we also regard as “Soft” or “starter level” Technical Diving is Sidemount Diving as mentioned above.
 Some Recreational Diving Agencies even allow Open Water students now to dive on Sidemount on a single tank.